The TOP 20 Paint Colors to Update Wood Stains

 If you’re considering using cool colors on your walls, think again.
 Sure, they can look GORGEOUS, but they will highlight the warmth and color of your wood finish, whether its cabinets, floors, trims, or furniture.
 To downplay an orange-inspired wood stain, check out…

-- Muted beige blends, preferably in the off-white to light depths (specific colors are coming shortly).
+• Muted beige blends, preferably in the off-white to light depths (specific colors are coming up shortly).

-- Some greige/taupe colors can be quite pretty for a moderate balanced approach.
+• Some greige/taupe colors can be quite pretty for a moderately balanced approach.
 However, beige is your BEST bet.

-WHAT COLORS GO WITH OR ACCENT ORANGE WOODS?
+WHAT COLORS GO WITH & ‘ACCENT’ ORANGE WOODS?

 If you’re a bit of an exhibitionist and want to show off your wood, these colors will do the trick!
 You’ll see references to SPECIFIC colors shortly.